Preventing Future Pandemics Act (Federal)

 Public health and the protection of wild animals are intertwined.
 COVID-19, like other global disease outbreaks including the 1918 Spanish flu, Ebola, and SARS, originated in animals and spread to humans due to human-animal interactions.
 Close contact between humans and animals, including human consumption of wild animals could drive the next pandemic.
 Shutting down the wildlife trade is critical to reducing both animal suffering and disease risk.

-The Preventing Future Pandemics Act is a bipartisan bill, sponsored by U.S. Senators Cory Booker (D-NJ) and John Cornyn (R-TX) and Representatives Mike Quigley (D-IL) and Fred Upton (R-MI).
-The Animal Legal Defense Fund strongly supports the Preventing Future Pandemics Act as well as other legislation that protects animals and public health, including the Safe Line Speeds in COVID-19 Act.
+The Preventing Future Pandemics Act is a bipartisan bill, sponsored by U.S. Senators John Cornyn (R-TX), Cory Booker (D-NJ), Thom Thillis (R-NC) and Tom Carper (D-DE) and Representatives Mike Quigley (D-IL) and Fred Upton (R-MI).
+The Animal Legal Defense Fund strongly supports the Preventing Future Pandemics Act.

 Learn more about the Animal Legal Defense Fund’s response to COVID-19.